Fostering Regional Cooperation and EU Accession for a Common Future

 Tuesday, 2 December 2025

-See the separate 2025 EaP Civil Society Award programme.
+See the separate 2025 EaP Civil Society Award programme for the evening programme.

 Wednesday, 3 December 2025